Be Prepared!

 I was impressed by the man's honesty.
 Most clergy I know in the same situation will either ad-lib or keep the congregation captive by inviting them to "meditate on the word of God," or some such, as if they couldn't do that after breakfast at home.
 Sometimes it's difficult.
 With so few clergy nowadays, many preachers of the Gospel have to work overtime, all the time, to discharge their various duties.
 Sometimes they just can't do it all, and have to accept the consequences of not being prepared.
 Occasionally, it's inevitable.

 Be that as it may, the days when the residents of the whole town, with nothing else to do, gathered at the local gothic cathedral on Sunday, hopefully to be inspired, are gone with the wind.
 Life today is much faster.
 Churchgoers have to budget their time, often between the requirements of their faith and the requirements of other people who depend upon them, such as their families, small children, the sick and elderly, rides waiting outside, and kids waiting for mom to cook dinner.
 Many have to go to work on what should be their "day of rest" to make ends meet.
-A common theme among clergy I have known is that "you can certainly afford to give God 'one hour a week'," but that's one hour, not one hour of worship plus unscheduled extra time for "guest speakers" or political diatribe.
+A common theme among clergy I have known is that "you can certainly afford to give God 'one hour a week'," but that's one hour, not one hour of worship plus unscheduled extra time for "guest speakers," political diatribe or sermons or homilies that take up too much time.

 Just before Christmas, our pastor informed his congregation that somebody had sent him a "homily timer," hopefully to allow him to be prepared not to run overtime.
 It doesn't appear to me that he uses it.
 I wonder why.